k-box/k-box/docs/developer/database.md

 ## Document Descriptor, Files and their versions

-The *document_descriptors* table stores the metadata of the documents that are added to the DMS and so indexed by the K-Link Search Engine.
+The *document_descriptors* table stores the metadata of the documents that are added to the K-Box and so indexed by the K-Link Search Engine.

 > One Document Descriptor correspond to one physical file.